 Moto G9 release date and price

-For reference, the Moto G8 Plus is £239 / AU$499 (roughly $310), so the Moto G9 Plus is likely to either be similar or slightly more expensive.
+For reference, the Moto G8 Plus is £239 / AU$499 (roughly $310), so the Moto G9 Plus is a pretty small step up.
 However, it may not be available in the US, given that the Moto G8 Plus isn’t.

 What we want to see